Mex-JR/RW-WP_Plugins-FlowFunnel/readme.txt

 First public release.

 == Credits ==
-Developed by RiverWork IT LLC.
+Developed by Flowfunnel.
 Powered by flowfunnel.io.

 == License ==
 This plugin is free software: you can redistribute it and/or modify